redjack/rflow/README.md

 bit of data that should (by convention) be carried through the workflow with the message, as well as being copied to derived messages.
-For example, a TCP server component would spin up a TCP server and, upon recieving a connection and packets on a session, it would marshal the packets into `RFlow::Messsage`s and send them out its output ports.
+For example, a TCP server component would spin up a TCP server and, upon receiving a connection and packets on a session, it would marshal the packets into `RFlow::Messsage`s and send them out its output ports.
 Messages received on its input port, however, need to have a way to be matched to the corresponding underlying TCP